aldopando/BellabeatCaseStudy/consistency.md

 **`dailyActivity` sum up a different number of steps because it was tracked in a different period of time by user**

-## Checking for consistency between hourly steps, hourly calories and hourly intensity tables.
+## Checking for consistency between steps, calories and intensity, hourly tables.

 ### Consistency period of time